DafOwen/EnergyIOT/README.md

 Check the `appServerUrl` value of the response, the URL can/is different from the above authentication calls e.g. `https://eu-wap.tplinkcloud.com`

 <br>

+## TP-Link Tapo plugs - API

+I started with Kasa plugs as described above.

+I later received a Tapo plug in exchange for a Kasa plug that had stopped working correctly.

+Although both are TP-Link ranges and there are some similarities/cross-over functionality - the majority is different.
+Because I've not found have as muich information about Tapo plugs / their API - I've added some additional notes in a seperate readme/.md file : [Tapo.md]()]

 ## Email
 several elements use E-mail.
 Either to notify me daily of the next day's new prices or to notify me of any issues.